Volcano erupts in the DRC causing inhabitants to flee

 People grabbed mattresses and other belongings and fled towards the frontier with neighbouring Rwanda as a red glow filled the sky above the city.
 Power was out across much of the city and phone lines were busy, Reuters reporters said.

-Dario Tedesco, a volcanologist based in the lakeside city of about 2 million, told Reuters that Goma did not appear to be at risk, and lava appeared to be flowing east in the direction of the Rwandan border.
+Dario Tedesco, a volcanologist based in the lakeside city of about 2 million, said that Goma did not appear to be at risk, and lava appeared to be flowing east in the direction of the Rwandan border.
 Tedesco earlier had said he thought lava might hit Goma.

 A United Nations source said a reconnaissance flight by a UN helicopter appeared to show lava was not flowing towards Goma or any major population centres.